-Finally, in light of the 2015 "generational reviews" of UN Peacekeeping, Peacebuilding and Security Council Resolution 1325 on Women, Peace and Security, as well as the development the Human Rights Up Front Action Plan and debates surrounding the new Sustainable Development Goals, all participants recognized the critical nature of R2P as a crosscutting issue.
-This year provides ample opportunity for states to critically assess gaps in atrocity prevention capacity in a range of priority areas for the UN and broader international community.
-With the greatest number of refugees since World War II and several major conflicts where mass atrocities are ongoing, the need for R2P has arguably never been greater.
-Non-state armed groups in various parts of the world are becoming increasingly prominent as perpetrators of mass atrocity crimes.
-However, as a result of R2P being a largely state-based principle, conceptual gaps remain in our collective understanding of how the principle relates to these groups and to respond effectively to atrocities perpetrated by these groups.
-Nevertheless, states have a responsibility to protect their own population from atrocity crimes perpetrated by violent extremists, to assist others in doing so, and to take appropriate action to protect populations from these crimes.
+Non-State armed groups in various parts of the world are becoming increasingly prominent as perpetrators of mass atrocity crimes.
+However, as a result of the responsibility to protect being a largely State-based principle, conceptual gaps remain in our collective understanding of how the principle relates to those groups and of how to respond effectively to the atrocities they perpetrate.
+Nevertheless, States have a responsibility to protect their own population from atrocity crimes perpetrated by violent extremists, to assist others in ensuring protection and to take appropriate action to protect populations from such crimes.

-During this session R2P Focal Points explored common themes regarding R2P, terrorism and strategies for countering violent extremism, as well as when and how to utilize these different approaches to halt the commission of mass atrocity crimes by non-state armed groups.
-As some of these groups increase their capacity and even take a quasi-state form, such as the Islamic State of Iraq and the Levant (ISIL) has done in Syria and Iraq, responding to these challenges becomes ever more pertinent and pressing.
+During the session, the focal points explored common themes regarding the responsibility to protect, terrorism and strategies for countering violent extremism, as well as when and how to utilize those different approaches to halt the commission of mass atrocity crimes by non-State armed groups.
+As some of those groups increase their capacity and even take a quasi-State form, as Islamic State in Iraq and the Levant (ISIL) has done in Iraq and the Syrian Arab Republic, responding to those challenges becomes ever more relevant and pressing.

-The discussion focused on two primary areas: curbing violent extremists' means for perpetrating mass atrocity crimes and preventing the radicalization of civilians and their recruitment into violent extremist groups.
-While there is no single template on how to respond to these threats - as each group and situation requires a tailored approach - there are some commonalities across different cases.
+The discussion focused on two primary areas: curbing the means of violent extremists for perpetrating mass atrocity crimes and preventing the radicalization of civilians and their recruitment into violent extremist groups.
+While there is no single template on how to respond to those threats, as each group and situation requires a tailored approach, there are some commonalities across different cases.